jhaskinsjr/nebula/README.md

     config l2:l2_evictionpolicy lru # random
     config l2:l2_hitlatency 5
     config stats:output_filename /tmp/stats.json
-    # Memory hierarhchy peek latencies...
-    # - L1 peek-hit latency: 5**0 cycles
-    # - L2 peek-hit latency: 5**1 cycles
-    # - MM peek     latency: 5**2 cycles
-    cycle
-    loadbin 0x80000000 0x00000000 _start    # set x2 to 0x80000000 and %pc to 0x00000000, then
-                                            # load binary (e.g., ../../examples/bin/sum), and
-                                            # execute beginning from the "_start" symbol in the
-                                            # binary's .text section
     run
-    cycle
-    state
     shutdown

 The script is comprised of commands

-    config A B C                    change configuration of service A field B to value C cycle                           print the cycle count to stdout loadbin A B X                   locate stack at address A; locate code at address B; and begin execution from .text section label X restore A B                     restore previously captured state in B to main memory file A register set A B                set register A to value B run                             begin execution
+    config A B C                    change configuration of service A field B to value C cycle                           print the cycle count to stdout register set A B                set register A to value B run                             begin execution
     service A:B                     stage service A on machine B spawn                           execute all staged services
     state                           print launcher's state (i.e., variables, etc) to stdout shutdown                        send shutdown signal to services, exit launcher

-The script pipelines/bergamot/restore.ussim is very similar to pipelines/bergamot/main.ussim, but, rather than a `loadbin` command, instead features a `restore` command:

-    ...
-    restore /tmp/mainmem.raw /tmp/mainmem.raw.snapshot
-    ...

-The simulator places the state of the register file into an unused address inside the main memory snapshot.

 # Distributed Simulations